OctavioSardi/AR-Tattoo-Web/README.md

 - Flask
 - Numpy
 - OpenCV
+- Imutils
 - HTML

-Install Flask, Numpy and OpenCV through pip to use the program.
+Install Flask, Numpy, Imutils and OpenCV through pip to use the program.

 ## Functionality